k-dang/revamped-site/src/docs/work-experience.md

 title: "Work Experience"
 position: 1
 ---
-#### Senior Full Stack Developer
+#### Senior Full Stack Developer (Tech Lead)

 ##### May 2022 - Current &nbsp; • &nbsp; Borrowell

-Built a team from scratch and led the development of a new product that reports user's rent payments to the credit bureaus
+Built and led the development of Canada's first self rent reporting service, which unlocked a new recurring revenue stream

-Designed and implemented data processing system for determining rent payments within bank transaction data
+Built a scalable cloud-based system for rental payment detection within bank transaction data

-Architected and developed the backend infrastructure utilizing scalable and maintainable cloud services
+Pioneered the adoption of a monorepo architecture, accelerating web and mobile feature development

 #### Machine Learning Engineer